nallamcharan/Credit-Risk-Detection-System-By-ML/README.md

-# Problem Statement :: some customers  get loans from finance companies  and they do not pay back .so that ,business will get  into financial loses.
+# Problem Statement :: Some customers  get loans from finance companies  and they do not pay back .so that ,business will get  into financial loses.

 # Object ::

-Build a credit risk detection system using random forest classifier Deploy it into online by using flask
+Build a credit risk detection system using random forest classifier and i should detect whether the customer will pay back or not before accepting loan

+Deploy it into online by using flask

 # Data Set Overview: